fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

     and
     [16]

-Making your app react to voice commands

-:   This is speech recognition, which requires processing audio samples:
+Making your app react to voice commands: This is speech recognition, which requires processing audio samples:
     since they are long and complex sequences, they are typically processed using RNNs, CNNs, or Transformers (see Labs [15]
     and
     [16]

-Detecting credit card fraud

-:   This is anomaly detection (see
+Detecting credit card fraud: This is anomaly detection (see
     [Lab 9]

-Segmenting clients based on their purchases so that you can design a different marketing strategy for each segment

-:   This is clustering (see
+Segmenting clients based on their purchases so that you can design a different marketing strategy for each segment: This is clustering (see
     [Lab 9]

-Representing a complex, high-dimensional dataset in a clear and insightful diagram

-:   This is data visualization, often involving dimensionality reduction
+Representing a complex, high-dimensional dataset in a clear and insightful diagram: This is data visualization, often involving dimensionality reduction
     techniques (see
     [Lab 8]

-Recommending a product that a client may be interested in, based on past purchases

-:   This is a recommender system.
+Recommending a product that a client may be interested in, based on past purchases: This is a recommender system.
 One approach is to feed past purchases
     (and other information about the client) to an artificial neural network (see
     [Lab 10]